SAVE 20% ON SUBSCRIPTION NOW AVAILABLE

 We believe skin care should be accessible to all, and that everyone should have full control over what they choose to put on their skin.
 That’s why we’ve created this guide to common beauty terms to help you decode your skin care.
 Let's dive in.

-Active ingredient - the ingredient that is responsible for the effect of the skin care product e.g. olive squalane found in our Balancer Oil-to-milk Cleanser.
+Active ingredient - the ingredient that is responsible for the effect of the skin care product e.g. prebiotic inulin and pro-vitamin B5 found in our Balancer Cream Cleanser.

-Beta hydroxy acids* (BHAs) - working similarly to AHAs, BHAs are chemical exfoliants, but they penetrate deeper into pores than AHAs.
-This means they are better at unclogging pores.
+Beta hydroxy acids (BHAs) - working similarly to AHAs, BHAs are chemical exfoliants, but they penetrate deeper into pores than AHAs.
+This means they are better at unclogging pores, but can also be incredibly irritating for sensitive skin.
+This is another active that you won't find in By Sarah skincare, as we opt for ingredients that are going to protect and strengthen your skin, rather than further irritate it.

 Ceramides - a type of molecule that makes up to ~50% of your skin’s lipid composition, forming the natural skin barrier.